smartadserver/Unity-MobileSDK-Adapter/Documentation/index.md

 > [Frequently asked questions](faq.md)

-The _Unity Adapter_ might contains some bugs or known performance issues when displaying ads, you can check all of them here:
+The _Unity Adapter_ might contain some bugs or known performance issues when displaying ads, you can check all of them here:

 > [Known issues and improvements needed](known_issues.md)